AdobeDocs/analytics.en/help/components/segmentation/seg-overview.md

 +++ **Why can I not delete a segment?**

-If the segment was [published to the CX Enterprise](/help/components/segmentation/segmentation-workflow/seg-workflow.md), you cannot delete the segment or edit the segment.
+If the segment was [published to CX Enterprise](/help/components/segmentation/segmentation-workflow/seg-workflow.md), you cannot delete the segment or edit the segment.
 However, you can copy the segment and edit the copied version.

 +++